 Joseph Smith learned much about the scriptures and about the Lord's doctrines through his study of the scriptures.
 Indeed, his scripture study program-personal and 'official' through his various translation projects-were the means of restoring most of the plain and precious truths lost and rejected over the years.

 D&C 75 - Calls to Serve

-Wednesday, 25 January 1832, Amherst Township, Ohio.
+Received Wednesday, 25 January 1832, Amherst Township, Ohio, at the home of Gideon Carter and Sylvester Smith.